NComputing

-NComputing, based in San Mateo, California is a privately held for-profit company with offices in the United States, Singapore, UK, Germany, India, Korea, and Poland; and resellers around the world.
+NComputing, based in San Mateo, California, is a privately held for-profit company with offices in the United States, Singapore, UK, Germany, India, Korea, and Poland; and resellers around the world.

 History

 Founding

 In 2003, Young Song, a former VP at eMachines, met German entrepreneur Klaus Maier (formerly CEO of hydrapark), who had spent more than ten years developing the core software on which NComputing is based.
 They formed a team to develop the complementary hardware in Korea, while the software was written in Poland and Russia.
-After they successfully launched the product and reached $10M revenue in two years, the two founders decided to move its headquarters to Silicon Valley.
+After they successfully launched the product and reached $10 million revenue in two years, the two founders decided to move its headquarters to Silicon Valley.
 Stephen Dukker, former chairman of eMachines, joined NComputing in August 2006, to lead the company together.

 Financing

 Dukker introduced NComputing to venture capitalists and technology journalists in September 2006 at DEMOfall 06.
 By October 2006, NComputing had raised $8 million from Scale Venture Partners (formerly known as BA Venture Partners).
 In January 2008, the company raised a $28 million series B round of financing, led by Silicon Valley venture capital firm Menlo Ventures with participation from Scale Venture Partners and South Korea's Daehong Technew Corp.
 In April 2012, the company raised a $21.8 million series C round of financing led by Questmark Partners with participation from existing investors.
-In 2017, original NComputing Co., Ltd, a Korean corporation, became the ultimate holding company for all other subsidiaries and had raised $6M from MDI VC (Telkom Indonesia VC in Jakarta), Pinnacle Ventures (Menlo Park, USA), and Bokwang Ventrues (Seoul, Korea) for accelerating South Asia region's growth and boost enterprise VDI software products.
+In 2017, original NComputing Co., Ltd, a Korean corporation, became the ultimate holding company for all other subsidiaries and had raised $6 million from MDI VC (Telkom Indonesia VC in Jakarta), Pinnacle Ventures (Menlo Park, United States), and Bokwang Ventrues (Seoul, Korea) for accelerating South Asia region's growth and boost enterprise VDI software products.